kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. The left phrenic nerve passes through the opening at T8
 	D. The right gastric artery passes through the opening at T10
 	E. The azygos vein passes through the opening at T10

-#### Answer: C. The left phrenic nerve passes through the opening at T8 - ?
+#### Answer: C. The left phrenic nerve passes through the opening at T8 - *FALSE* = A. The thoracic duct passes through the opening at T12 - TRUE

-- vena cava: 8; oesophagus: 10
+##### Diaphragmatic Openings
+- T8
+	1. Inferior Vena Cava (8)
+	2. Right Phrenic Nerve
+- T10
+	1. Oesophagus (10)
+	2. Left Gastric Artery
+	3. Left Gastric Vein
+- T12
+	1. Aorta
+	2. Thoracic Duct
+	3. Azygos Vein

 ### Q26
 Regarding _shock_, which one of the following _associations_ is most correct?